iotaledger/hornet/docs/getting_started/installation_steps.md

 sudo systemctl stop hornet
 ```

-> Please note: Hornet uses an in-memory cache and so it is necessary to provide a grace period while shutting it down (at least 200 seconds) in order to save all data to the underlying persistent storage.
+> Please note: Hornet uses an in-memory cache, so it is necessary to provide a grace period while shutting it down (at least 200 seconds) in order to save all data to the underlying persistent storage.

 See more details on how to configure Hornet under the [post installation](../post_installation/post_installation.md) chapter.